mrshll1001/thesis/src/methodoloy.md

 A Work Place Study {#methodology-workplacestudy}
 -----------------------
-This section situates the thesis within the tradition of a workplace study.
+>This section situates the thesis within the tradition of a workplace study.

+Workplace Studies are a form of research that concern themselves with how workplace activities are organised and, in particular, the roles in which technologies play in assisting workers organising mundane activities and collaborative tasks @heath_TechnologySocialInteraction_2000.
+Within CSCW and HCI Workplace Studies have been used to inform systems design at various stages of design research.

-+ what
++ what **100 words**
-+ why - goals, how others did this
++ why - goals, how others did this **500 words**
-+ how
++ how **400 words**

 Overview and Timeline {#methodology-overview}